department-of-veterans-affairs/vets-website/_education/4-work-study-non-college-degree-program.md

 <div class="row" markdown="0">
 <div class="small-12 columns" markdown="1">
 <div markdown="1">
-If you are a Veteran, Servicemember, or eligible dependent interested in non-college degree programs (such as EMT, HVAC repair, truck driving, and more), the GI Bill® may pay all or a portion of your tuition.
+If you are a Veteran, Servicemember, or eligible dependent interested in non-college degree programs (such as EMT, HVAC repair, truck driving, and more), the GI Bill may pay all or a portion of your tuition.
 </div>
 <div class="call-out" markdown="1">
 ### Are you eligible for benefits?

 Yes, if:

-- You qualify for the GI Bill®.
+- You qualify for the GI Bill.
 -	You enroll, or plan to enroll, in a non-degree program at an approved institution.

 #### Who is covered